Exponential stability of linear periodic difference-delay equations: Statement of the Main Result

 Consider a periodic difference-delay system:

-where $s\in \mathbb{R}$ is the initial time, $d$ and $N$ are positive integers, $\tau_1 < \cdots < \tau_N$ are strictly positive real numbers (the delays) and the $D_j:\mathbb{R}\to\corpsValeurs^{d\times d}$ are continuous $T$-periodic matrix-valued functions:
+where $s\in \corpsR$ is the initial time, $d$ and $N$ are positive integers, $\tau_1 < \cdots < \tau_N$ are strictly positive real numbers (the delays) and the $D_j:\corpsR\to\corpsValeurs^{d\times d}$ are continuous $T$-periodic matrix-valued functions:

-while $\phi:[-\tau_N,0]\to\corpsValeurs^d$ is the initial condition and the solutions to \eqref{system_lin_formel} are $\corpsValeurs^d$-valued functions $y(t)$ of the time $t\in[s-\tau_N,+\infty)$.
-When the $D_j$ are real-valued, all the results below specialize to real solutions, obtained by restricting to real initial conditions.
-Note that delays are assumed to be strictly positive.
-We assume that $T$ is strictly larger than any of them: $\tau_N<T$, which is no loss of generality for we may replace $T$ by $kT$ with $k\in\N$.
+while $\phi:[-\tau_N,0]\to\corpsValeurs^d$ is the initial condition and solutions to \eqref{system_lin_formel} are $\corpsValeurs^d$-valued functions $y(t)$ of the time $t\in[s-\tau_N,+\infty)$.
+When the $D_j$ are real-valued, all results below specialize to real solutions obtained by restricting to real initial conditions.
+We shall assume that $T$ is strictly larger than the delays: $\tau_N<T$, which is no loss of generality for we may replace $T$ by $kT$ with $k\in\N$.

-One may seek solutions in different functional spaces, with different topologies, yielding a priori different notions of exponential stability.
-We investigate measurable or contoinuous solutions, both being possible because the maps $D_j(.)$ are continuous.
-When seekiong for contonuous solutions, a compatibility condition is required for a continuous map $\phi:[-\tau_N,0]\to\corpsValeurs^d$ to be an initial condition: $\phi$ must belong to the space
+One may seek solutions of \eqref{system_lin_formel} in various functional spaces.
+As the $D_j(.)$ are continuous, we may for instance look for continuous solutions in which case a compatibility condition is required on the initial condition: it must belong to the space

-Given $\phi \in C_s$, an easy recursion shows that system \eqref{system_lin_formel} has a unique continuous solution $y\in C^0([-\tau_n+s],\corpsValeurs^d)$ with initial condition $\phi$.
+Given $\phi \in C_s$, an easy recursion shows that system \eqref{system_lin_formel} has a unique continuous solution $y\in C^0([s-\tau_N,+\infty),\corpsValeurs^d)$ with initial condition $\phi$.
 Thus, we can define for $t\geq s$ the \emph{solution operator} $U(t,s) : \,C_s \to C_t$, mapping $\phi\in C_s$ to $U(t,s)\phi$ defined by